 What is the cost for the Bark For Schools web filtering service?

 Bark for Schools provides a world-class online school safety solution.
-We began with account monitoring services for G Suite and Microsoft 365 that made us one of the fastest-growing companies in EdTech.
+We began with account monitoring services for Google Workspace and Microsoft 365 that made us one of the fastest-growing companies in EdTech.

 Since then, we’ve added a specialized extension for filtering Chrome / Edge Chromium browsing and a DNS web filter.

 Schools might expect to pay a premium for such a service, but Bark for Schools is available completely for free.

 What options do I have for web filtering for my district or school?

 We encourage schools and districts to choose the one that works best for them, since they were not designed to be used at the same time.
 More information on these two filters is included below.

 What is the Bark for Schools Chrome Web Filter?

 Our Chrome / Edge Chromium web filter is a custom Chrome extension you install and deploy to users in your Google Workspace or Microsoft 365 admin console.
 It works at the account-level, meaning that if a student logs in on their school-issued email on any computer browser, the extension will be deployed and filtering their web browsing.

 The Chrome web filter allows for whitelisting and blacklisting of any site and offers the function to disable access to certain sites of a given category.